YunJinHan/TIL/Information Retrieval/Day 4.md

 </pre>
 Boolean queries
 ============
-Boolean Queries are queries using AND, OR and NOT to join query terms / Perhaps the simplest model to build an IR system on<br>
+Boolean Queries are queries using AND, OR and NOT to join query terms <br>Perhaps the simplest model to build an IR system on<br>
 - Views each document as a **set** of words<br>
 - Is precise: document matches condition or not<br>
 ==> set : word 의 order / frequency 는 고려하지 않는다.